Patient and Visitor Information

 Please retain a copy of your hospital bill for annual filing of your major medical insurance and retain all receipts for filing of your income taxes.
 The hospital cannot provide cumulative payment information for each patient at the end of the year for income tax purposes.

 Mail and Flowers

 Mail and flowers addressed to you will be delivered to your room.
 Mail received after you have been discharged will be forwarded to your home address.
 Flower deliveries to patients in the Intensive Care Unit (ICU) will be held at the nurses’ desk and not delivered to the patient’s room, per Hospital policy.

 The Gift Shop is located in the front lobby of the hospital, across from the front desk.
 The Volunteer Auxiliary run the Gift Shop as a service for patients, visitors, and staff.
-The shop offers a variety of gift items, such as Get-Well gifts, cards, specialty balloons, candy, jewelry, books, adult and children clothing and so much more.
+The shop offers a variety of gift items, such as Get-Well gifts, cards, specialty balloons, candy, jewelry, books and so much more.

 Gift Shop Hours: